arjunkc/busemann-code/README.md

 # Notes/Changelog

 May 08 2018 Have to implement `mark_groups` to plot shortest paths.
 I should save a shortest path instance at some point.
 Or I should write a function called `plot_shortest_path` that takes in a graph, and plots all three shortest paths.
+You will need to find indices using

+    g.vs.find(name=tuplestr)

+or you could just use the vertex list returned by the `get_shortest_path` function.

 Apr 20 2018 Now `save_to_file` saves files with a .db extension, and when importing, *you have to be careful to drop the extension*.
 That is, *do not* use filename.shelf.db, and use filename.shelf.
 There was also a problem of the graph not getting exported since it wasn't declared as a local variable in `run_find_busemanns`.